Charles Schwab vs ComputerShare vs Robinhood

 Investments

-Of the three, ComputerShare has the most limited investment selection and availability.
-Investors are limited to buying and selling only stock offered directly from enrolled companies.
+Of the three, ComputerShare offers the most limited investment options.
+Investors can only buy and sell stock from companies enrolled with ComputerShare.

-In other words, if ComputerShare is not a company’s stock transfer agent or the company does not participate in a Direct Stock Purchase Plan (DSPP), you cannot purchase shares in that company.
+In other words, if ComputerShare is not the stock transfer agent for a company or if the company doesn't participate in a Direct Stock Purchase Plan (DSPP), you can't purchase shares in that company.

-Not only does ComputerShare only offer a limited selection of stocks, but you cannot invest in any other asset classes.
-No bonds, mutual funds, or options, and definitely no crypto.
+ComputerShare only offers a limited selection of stocks, and you can't invest in other asset classes like bonds, mutual funds, options, or crypto.

-This makes ComputerShare the best for an investor only interested in a non-diversified portfolio consisting of only individual stocks… assuming ComputerShare offers the stock under a DSPP.
+This makes ComputerShare suitable only for investors interested in a non-diversified portfolio of individual stocks, assuming those stocks are available under a DSPP.

-- Standard options contracts like puts and calls, and the platform allows options traders to select advanced strategies.
+- Standard options contracts like puts and calls, with the platform supporting advanced strategies.

 - Mutual funds.

 - Fixed-income assets like bonds and certificates of deposit (CDs).
-Both have high minimums, so a newer investor interested in bonds may be better served through a fixed-income ETF.
+These have high minimums, so newer investors might prefer fixed-income ETFs.

-- Futures and FOREX through a partnership with Charles Schwab Futures and Forex LLC.
-Futures and FOREX and advisable only for sophisticated investors, but by making this available, Charles Schwab targets the full spectrum of possible investors.
+- Futures and FOREX through Charles Schwab Futures and Forex LLC.
+These are more suited to sophisticated investors, but Charles Schwab caters to all types of investors.

-Charles Schwab does not offer direct crypto investing, although users can invest in crypto-centered ETFs or even Bitcoin futures.
-Charles Schwab also does not allow for fractional purchases, meaning that initial stock buys must be in whole share quantities.
-Only reinvested dividends are eligible to buy fractional shares.
+Charles Schwab doesn’t offer direct crypto investing, but you can invest in crypto-centered ETFs or Bitcoin futures.
+Schwab also doesn't allow fractional purchases, so initial stock buys must be in whole shares.
+Only reinvested dividends can buy fractional shares.

-Robinhood sets itself apart from the others as one of the only brokerages to offer many direct crypto investing options.
-From Robinhood’s main app, you can navigate to a selection of about a dozen popular coins that trade 24/7.
+Robinhood sets itself apart by offering direct crypto investing options.
+From Robinhood’s main app, you can access a selection of popular coins that trade 24/7.

 Robin Hood Crypto Trading

-Robinhood also allows fractional share trading, options, OTC stocks, and even some foreign stocks.
-The downside?
-Robinhood does not offer many standard investment classes like mutual funds, bonds, or CDs.
+Robinhood also allows fractional share trading, options, OTC stocks, and some foreign stocks.
+The downside is that Robinhood doesn't offer many traditional investment options like mutual funds, bonds, or CDs.

 Costs

-ComputerShare is, by far, the least wallet-friendly investment option.
-Since ComputerShare acts as an intermediary between investor and company, rather than a brokerage, many fees are involved that today’s brokerages don’t charge.
+ComputerShare is the least cost-effective option.
+Since ComputerShare acts as an intermediary between the investor and the company, rather than a brokerage, many fees are involved that today's brokerages don't charge.

-The complete fee schedule is extensive, but nearly all investors can expect to pay:
+The fee schedule is extensive, but typical fees include:

-Charles Schwab has primarily done away with excessive fee structures like most brokerages.
-There are no minimum or account maintenance fees, and stocks/ETFs trade commission-free.
+Charles Schwab has largely eliminated excessive fees.
+There are no minimums or account maintenance fees, and stocks/ETFs trade commission-free.

-Some mutual funds have an additional cost, depending on who manages the fund, and all options contracts are charged a $0.65 fee per transaction (buy or sell) which can add up quickly for an active options trader.
-You will also have to pay a $75 fee to transfer your account to another brokerage.
+Some mutual funds may have additional costs depending on the fund manager, and options contracts incur a $0.65 fee per transaction.
+Schwab also charges a $75 fee to transfer your account to another brokerage.

 Open An Account